 6. When operating mowers or tractors, spark arrest mufflers must be installed.
 Maintain an emergency water supply to extinguish any fire that might result from abatement operations.

-It is our desire to provide as much protection of your home and property as we can, but your cooperation is needed.
+It is our desire to provide as much protection of your home or business and property as we can, but your cooperation is needed.
 Without proper defensible space, the fire department, primarily a volunteer agency, may not be able to provide maximum effort during the critical period needed to save structures and property.

 Reference: California Health and Safety Code (H&S Code) §§ 13879 and 14875, et seq. “ and Public Resources Code 4291… vegetation growing upon streets, sidewalks, or private property in any county, including any fire protection district …: (a) vegetation that bears seeds of a downy or wingy nature, (b) vegetation that is not pruned or is otherwise neglected so as to attain such large growth as to become, when dry, a fire menace to adjacent improved property, (c) vegetation that is otherwise noxious or dangerous, (d) poison oak and poison ivy when the conditions of growth are such as to constitute a menace to the public health, (e) dry grass, stubble, brush, litter, or other flammable material which endangers the public safety by creating a fire hazard in an urbanized portion of an unincorporated area which has been zoned for single and multiple residence purposes.”